Creating To Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-If this option is enabled (‘Yes’), you can display tasks only to users who have been assigned those items.
-Leave this option disabled to display items to all users.
+If enabled (‘Yes’), you can display items only to users who have been assigned those items.
+Leave this option disabled (‘No’) to display items to all users.

 User Roles to Show

-Check the boxes in this area Editor to display the type of users that can be assigned todo items.
-Leave the checkbox unticked for any roles that you don’t want to assign to-do items.
+Checking the boxes in this section Subscriber) displays the type of users that can be assigned to-do items.
+If you don’t want to assign to-do items to a particular role, then leave its check box unticked.

 Email Assigned To-Do Items to User

-When this option is enabled, WordPress will automatically send an email to users with their assigned to-do items …
+If this option is enabled, WordPress automatically sends an email to users with their assigned to-do items …

 Leave this option disabled if you don’t want to send out emails to users.

-Note: If this option is disabled, you can skip other settings in this section.
+Note: If you disable this option, skip the other settings in this section.

 Add Category to Subject

-Leave this option disabled (‘No’) if you don’t want to-do categories to display the email subject.
+Leave this option disabled if you don’t want to-do categories to show the subject of your emails.

 Show Who Assigned the To-Do Item in Email

-Enable this option to display the user who assigned the to-do item in the email.
-This is a useful option if you have multiple project managers assigning to-do items to users …
+If enabled, you can display the user who assigned the to-do item in the email.
+This is a useful option if you have several project managers assigning to-do items to users …

 From Field for Emails Sent to User

 This field lets you customize the “From” field when sending out email notifications to users.
-Type the name of your company, your domain, your name, or anything you like in this field …
+Type the name of your company, your domain, your name, or anything you like into this field …

 From Email